Will my check be the same amount?

 Your Cost-of-Living-Adjustment, or COLA, is a benefit to ensure the value of money at retirement keeps up with the rate of inflation.
 The 2020 COLA was announced in late February and took effect on your May 1 retirement check.

-If enacted, will pay cuts or furloughs impact my retirement check?
+Will pay cuts or furloughs impact my retirement check?

 No. Pay cuts or furloughs will not impact your retirement check or CalPERS’ ability to issue the check.
 You will receive your retirement check as scheduled.